OliverStone01/Studying-SecurityPlus/Mock-tests/Mock-test-1.md

 16. Which of the following is an example of credential stuffing?
 A. Trying commonly used passwords across many accounts
-B. Using stolen username/password pairs from other breaches to login
+B. Using stolen username/password pairs from other breaches to log in
 C. Phishing users for passwords via fake sites
 D. Brute-forcing a single account with many guesses

-17. A malicious script on one website executes in another user's browser because content wasn't escaped.
+17. A malicious script on one website executes in another user’s browser because content wasn’t escaped.
 This is:
 A. Cross-site scripting (XSS)
 B. Cross-site request forgery (CSRF)
 C. SQL injection